Chikungunya control guideline

 Infectious agents

-Chikungunya is one of the arboviruses (arthropod borne viruses) known to be pathogenic for humans.
+Chikungunya virus is one of the arboviruses (arthropod-borne viruses) known to be pathogenic for humans.
 Chikungunya is a member of the genus Alphavirus, in the family Togaviridae (Ross River virus, Barmah Forest virus and Sindbis are also alphaviruses).

-Chikungunya infections occur in many parts of Africa and Asia, including many areas where dengue is common.
+Chikungunya infections occur in many parts of Africa, Asia, the America and the Western Pacific, including many areas where dengue is common.
+The Centers for Disease Control and Prevention maintains a list and map of countries at risk of chikungunya.
 There have been no reports of chikungunya virus transmission in Australia.

 Mode of transmission

-The chikungunya virus is transmitted by the bite of an infected Aedes spp.
-Mosquito, predominantly Aedes aegypti and Ae. albopictus.
+The chikungunya virus is transmitted by the bite of an infected Aedes spp. mosquito, predominantly Aedes aegypti and Aedes albopictus.
+In Australia, these vectors exist in north and northeastern Australia, primarily Queensland and the Torres Strait.

 The risk of a person transmitting the virus to a mosquito or through blood is highest when the patient is viraemic during the first 2–6 days of illness.

-Maternal-foetal transmission has been documented during pregnancy.
+Maternal-fetal transmission has been documented during pregnancy.
 The highest risk occurs when a woman is viraemic at the time of delivery, with a vertical transmission rate of 49%.
-CHIKV does not appear to be transmitted through breast milk.
+Chikungunya virus does not appear to be transmitted through breast milk.

 Timeline